Changing a Will

 It is extremely important to keep your will updated.
 As life changes, so do potential beneficiaries and heirs.
 If you do not keep your last will and testament updated, it may not reflect your wishes given your new circumstances.
 The following are good situations in which changing a will may be wise.

 - Marriage: When you get married, both you and your spouse should each create a new will.
-Most states have laws that award a percentage of your estate to your spouse upon your death, including those states that recognize same-sex marriage.
+Most states have laws that award a percentage of your estate to your spouse upon your death.
 However, if you want to devise your will differently, you should specify this in your will.
 Furthermore, adding your spouse to your will may change the percentage of your estate, or of a specific asset, that another beneficiary or heir was previously written to receive.
 Changing a will should reflect this new proportion as you see fit.

-- Common Law Marriage: If you and a partner live in Alabama, Colorado, Iowa, Kansas, Montana, Rhode Island, South Carolina, Texas, Utah and Washington, D.C., you may be considered a married couple under your states Common Law Marriage law.
+- Common Law Marriage: If you and a partner live in a number of states including Alabama, Colorado, Iowa and more, you may be considered a married couple under your states Common Law Marriage law.
 Generally, there are several requirements that must first be met for a valid common law marriage.
 If you meet these terms, the law may treat you and your partner as a married for probate purposes.
 Be sure to check your states law.

 - Obtaining a new partner, without marriage: Only if married will your partner automatically receive assets from your estate.
 So, if you find yourself with a new loved one, changing a will to reflect what you would like to leave that partner is necessary.
 However, if you are registered domestic partners in California, Maine, or New Jersey, reciprocal beneficiaries in Hawaii, or civil union partners in Vermont or Connecticut, then the rules may be different; so, be sure to check your states laws, if you live in one of those states.